Malobika8/All-In-One/SpringCore/Intro.md

 * Add spring context dependency
   <img width="798" alt="Screenshot 2024-05-10 at 11 49 03 PM" src="https://github.com/Malobika8/GitDemo/assets/111234135/11ae3706-426f-4d4e-bc04-b321b2a56084">
 * Create a simple class
-* Create an xml file and add configurations required for creating a bean(object of the class).
+* Create an XML file and add configurations required for creating a bean(object of the class).
   <img width="962" alt="Screenshot 2024-05-10 at 11 53 26 PM" src="https://github.com/Malobika8/GitDemo/assets/111234135/c9d41f10-2276-498e-baee-f431db2315d7">
-* Without creating an object of the class manually, we can get the bean using getBean method.
+* Without creating an object of the class manually, we can get the bean using the "getBean" method.
 This can be availed using Beanfactory(interface).
 To get a BeanFactory object, use a class that implements the same.
   <img width="902" alt="Screenshot 2024-05-10 at 11 53 15 PM" src="https://github.com/Malobika8/GitDemo/assets/111234135/9aaaacf2-0b97-467b-bede-1e1472d15b1a">